 Select Track Envelopes with Clips.
 Selecting a clip will also select any overlapping track envelopes.

 Select Track Articulations with Clips.
 Selecting a clip will also select any overlapping track articulations.

 Select Events with Sections.
 By default, clicking an Arranger section also selects underlying track events.
 Clicking again de-selects track events, while retaining selection of the section.
 To disable automatic selection of track events when selecting sections, disable Select Events with Sections.

-Select Sections with Time Ruler.
-Making a time selection in the time ruler will also select any overlapping Arranger sections.
+Select Sections with Time Ruler (All Arranger Tracks).
+Making a time selection in the time ruler will also select any overlapping Arranger sections in all Arranger tracks.